KQM-git/HSRNews/archive/914.md

 ### Game Updates and Improvements Overview

+■2025/04/11

+- Fixes an issue where in the Seal Slammers > Arena Mode > Friend Battle event mode, there is a chance that the game progress might be abnormal after tapping Quick Lineup once you are ready.
+After the fix, if Trailblazers are already prepared in the Friend Battle, the Quick Lineup button will no longer be displayed.

 ■2025/04/10

 - Fixes an issue in the "Celestial Invitation" interface where some characters' information may display erroneously when selecting the customizable characters, after performing specific operations.